 Four sailors and their muse

-This exquisite lady projects her stunning look for the camera.
+This lady projects her exquisite look for the camera.
 Apart from the stilleto race and the gay parade, activities were also held at Barrio Chueca, known as the gay district of the city and the biggest one in Europe

 Giving their best smiles, they strike me as cool, strong, and independent young women ready to have some fun at the event.

 The winged man!
 Vive y deja vivir – Live and let live.
-Kindly use Google translate if you want to know what the second line means
+Use Google Translate if you want to know what the second line means

 Rainbow flag flies high over participants as they march along Paseo del Prado.
 The parade passed through Plaza de Cibeles, with Plaza de Colon as the final stop, where parties, dancing, and fun activities happened through the remainder of the day